Mehrauli Archaeological Park

 Tomb of Quli Khan, overlooking the Qutub Minar.

 Jamali Kamali Mosque and Tomb complex built in 1528–1529 CE, in the Archaeological Park.

 The Mehrauli Archaeological Park is an archaeological area spread over 200 acre in the Mehrauli neighbourhood of the South Delhi district of Delhi, India.
-The park is located adjacent to the World Heritage-listed Qutub Minar and the Qutb complex.
+The park is located adjacent to the World Heritage-listed Qutb complex, which includes the Qutub Minar.

-The park consists of over 100 historically significant monuments.
-It is the only area in Delhi known for 1,000 years of continuous occupation, and includes the ruins of Lal Kot built by Tomar Rajputs in 1060 CE, making it the oldest extant fort of Delhi, and architectural relics of subsequent period, rule of Khalji dynasty, Tughlaq dynasty, Lodhi dynasty of Delhi Sultanate, Mughal Empire, and the British Raj.
+The park contains over 100 historically significant monuments.
+It is the only area in Delhi known for 1,000 years of continuous occupation.
+It includes the ruins of Lal Kot, built by the Tomar Rajputs in 1060 CE, making it the oldest extant fort of Delhi, and architectural relics of subsequent periods: the rule of the Khalji dynasty, the Tughlaq dynasty, the Lodhi dynasty of the Delhi Sultanate, the Mughal Empire, and the British Raj.

+The park holds key milestones in the history of South Asian architecture.
+It is home to the tomb of Ghiyas ud-din Balban.
+This tomb features the earliest surviving true arch and true dome in the Indian Subcontinent.
+You can also find early pre-Mughal mosque architecture at the Jamali Kamali complex.
+The site includes elaborate underground stepwells like Gandhak ki Baoli and Rajon ki Baoli.
+Since 1997, three main organizations have managed and conserved the area.
+The three main organizations are Archaeological Survey of India (ASI), the Delhi Development Authority (DDA), and INTACH.

 Overview

 The park contains significant sites including: